-Superannuation law requires superannuation fund trustees to ensure insurance benefits they acquire from 1 July 2014 are aligned with the superannuation payment rules.
+Superannuation fund trustees must ensure that insurance benefits are aligned with the superannuation payment rules under superannuation law.
 We have applied restrictions to the insurance benefits we offer to superannuation fund trustees in accordance with these requirements.

 See below for details of the terms that apply to Zurich Active Cover held within superannuation.
 The terms that apply to income protection held within superannuation are explained on the next page.